 All of this is not to say that you should get rid of your password vaulting solution.
 As organizations grow, and expand, access management becomes a puzzle, that no one piece of software can complete.
 These signs are instead indicative that your organization is in need of an additional piece, in the shape of a PEDM solution, which can cover critical parts of your environment, completing your security picture.

-Powertech Identity & Access Manager (BoKS) is an award-winning PEDM solution that protects your most critical systems and data with centralized account management and privilege enforced by granular access controls.
-Read a case study for more information on how Powertech Identity & Access Manager works with password vaulting for a streamlined security environment.
+Core Privileged Access Manager (BoKS) is an award-winning PEDM solution that protects your most critical systems and data with centralized account management and privilege enforced by granular access controls.
+Read a case study for more information on how Core Privileged Access Manager (BoKS) works with password vaulting for a streamlined security environment.

 Ready to see PEDM in action?
 Get a demo of Core Privileged Access Manager (BoKS) to learn how you can bolster security in your organization.